Alfa Romeo Giulietta review

 Interior, design and technology

 The Alfa Romeo Giulietta was facelifted in 2014, refreshed with a tweaked front bumper, a chrome grille and matt grey fog light surrounds.
 Different alloy wheels, extra colour choices and a higher quality interior also helped improve the car’s appeal, and there’s no doubt it’s one of the most stylish hatchbacks on the market.

-The Giulietta has very few competitors in the style stakes in this market.
-Rivals like the Ford Focus and Volkswagen Golf are far more conservative, and well finished details like the eye-catching front and rear LED lights, and hidden rear door handles help it stand out.
+In fact the Giulietta has very few competitors in the style stakes.
+Rivals like the Ford Focus and Volkswagen Golf are far more conservative, and well-finished details like the eye-catching front and rear LED lights, and hidden rear door handles really help the Alfa to stand out.

-However, the interior is much more reserved than the exterior design.
-Alfa has addressed some of the old car’s flaws, with sturdier seat bolsters, better-quality leather on the steering wheel and anti-scratch paint finishes added, but the Giulietta just isn’t up to VW group levels of quality.
+However, the interior isn’t ultimately as pleasing as the exterior.
+Alfa has addressed some of the old car’s flaws, with sturdier seat bolsters, better quality leather on the steering wheel and anti-scratch paint finishes added, but the Giulietta just isn’t up to VW group levels of quality.